How to Choose and Use a Random Orbital Sander

 Step 10: Stop at 180 for stain, 240 for clear oil, never higher

-For most jobs — stain-and-poly tables, painted doors, varnished decks — 180 grit is the finishing grit.
-Going to 240 closes the wood pores so much that stain won’t penetrate evenly.
-For a clear-oil finish on a fine furniture piece, 240 is fine.
-Above that you’re polishing, not sanding, and you’ll fight the finish at every step.
+For most jobs — stain-and-poly tables, painted doors, varnished floors — 180 is the finishing grit.
+Going to 240 closes the wood pores so much that stain won’t penetrate evenly and you get blotchy uptake.
+For a clear-oil finish on fine furniture, 240 is fine.
+Above that you’re polishing, not sanding.
+See how to lay vinyl plank flooring for the substrate-prep rules once you put the sander away.

 Steve